nerdfiles/hypermedia-orientation/index.md

 past, present and future is conditioned by an imagination, an analytic imaginary, that is given itself without givenness: contingent computation.
-Intelligible contingency is logically prior to time; however conceived: Modal Time is logically prior to the * Series).
+Intelligible contingency is logically prior to time; however conceived: Modal Time is logically prior to the * Series, just as <i>aisthetics grounds logic</i>, or, in Marxist rhetoric: developmental relations (i.e., aisthetic relations) "congeal" into the logical relations (congealed abstract labor codified in the superstrucure), such that contradictions do not take place in the base structure but in changes which are <i>ossified</i> in the superstructure (i.e., logical relations)).

 # Forget Game Theory